What are the disadvantages of a Personal Contract Purchase?

 When you are sitting in a shiny new car showroom, the sales executive will obviously charm you with all the ways that a PCP will improve your life (because they want your money), but they don’t usually dwell on the negative aspects of why a PCP may not be the best solution for your needs.
 And those negative factors can be pretty significant, especially if things don’t work out so well or your circumstances change over the next three or four years.

-The reason that car dealers and car manufacturers push the PCP so hard is that it is generally good news for them, rather than being good news for you.
+The real reason that car dealers and car manufacturers push PCP finance so hard is that it’s generally good news for them, rather than being good news for you.
 It may or may not be suitable for you, but they don’t really care about that.
 They’re just desperate to make you think that it’s good for you.

-If you don’t have the cash to pay off your balloon at the end of your agreement, and you don’t want to borrow more money to keep your car, that means you are pretty much locked into having to change your car exactly at the end of the term and take out another PCP, even if that’s not especially convenient for you at the time.
+If you don’t have the cash to pay off your balloon at the end of your agreement, and you don’t want to borrow more money to keep your car, that means you are pretty much locked into having to change your car at the end of the term and take out another PCP, even if that’s not especially convenient for you at the time.

 If you want to claim the Guaranteed Future Value and return the car, you must have complied with the mileage allowance.
 The car must also have been fully serviced – on time, every time – by a franchised dealership (not an independent garage).
 Finally, you must return the car in good condition, as any damage beyond normal wear and tear will be charged to you and it will not be at mates’ rates!

 Because the car belongs to the finance company, you can’t change the registration details (for example, transfer the car from your name into your spouse’s name) and the person borrowing the money must be the registered keeper and main driver.